-The Business Council also regularly hosts delegations from Masdar and DEWA in the United States and has highlighted opportunities in clean energy through webinars with the Abu Dhabi Hydrogen Alliance, the U.A.E.
-Ministry of Energy and Infrastructure, and the Office of the U.A.E.
-Special Envoy for Climate Change.
+The Business Council also regularly hosts delegations from Masdar and DEWA in the United States and has highlighted opportunities in clean energy through webinars with the Abu Dhabi Hydrogen Alliance and the U.A.E.
+Ministry of Energy and Infrastructure.

 In line with its support for cooperation in climate change mitigation efforts, the Business Council launched a Climate Change Task Force in February 2021.
 The Task Force brings together leaders from business, academia and government to create opportunities for better understanding and cooperation in the broadest terms between the U.S. and U.A.E.
 As part of its task force programming, the Business Council hosted leadership from the Office of the U.A.E.
 Special Envoy for Climate Change, and the Office of U.S. Special Presidential Envoy for Climate John Kerry.

 In December 2009, the United Arab Emirates and the United States entered into a bilateral agreement for peaceful nuclear energy cooperation that significantly enhanced international standards of nonproliferation, safety, and security.
 Known as the “123 Agreement,” the accord established a required legal framework for commerce in civilian nuclear energy between the two countries.
 Government leaders and nonproliferation experts consider this agreement to be the “gold standard” in peaceful nuclear cooperation for its commitment to safety, security, and operational transparency.

 The development of a civilian nuclear energy sector is part of the U.A.E.’s commitment to diversify energy supply.
 The Barakah Nuclear Power Plant, the U.A.E.’s first nuclear power plant, completed fuel loading into Unit 1 in March 2020, and this unit began commercial operations in April 2021.
 Once all four nuclear reactors at the U.A.E.’s Barakah Nuclear Power Plant are online, the U.A.E. estimates that the plant will produce nearly a quarter of the country’s electricity requirements.